Harmy1104/Choort-analysis/README.md

-# Choort-analysis
+# Cohort-analysis
-Cohort analysis in php.
+- Cohort analysis in php.
+- Creating cohort chart in php, pulling data from a local server.